 “The character design is lovely.”

-“The voice acting is great, the controls are super responsive, and the art is beautiful in both character design and stages.”
+“For instance, the voice acting is great, the controls are super reactive, and the art is beautiful in both character design and stages.”

 “There's no real story, no world to explore, and no character development.”